OddCameras.com Konica / Revue Auto-Reflex

 Camera bottom.
 Rewind release, tripod socket.

-Battery compartment, takes a PX675 mercury battery.
+Battery compartment, takes a PX625 mercury battery.
 There are replacements available.
-And there are loads of discussions about it...
+And there are loads of discussions about it.
+See end of the page.

 jpgodd/135_half_konica_revue_auto_reflex_IMG_20250516_153620.jpg